 Saint Joseph Mercy Health System

 To request an estimate call 734-712-1500 or fill our web form.

-For your convenience, Nuclear Medicine is offered in Ann Arbor at:
+For your convenience, Ultrasound exams are offered at two Ann Arbor locations

 Please call 734-712-1313 or 1-800-396-1313 and fax your order to 734-712-1380 or 800-338-9865 Monday-Friday, 8 a.m.-6p.m. to schedule your exam.